turingschool/backend-curriculum-site/module2/slides/asset_pipeline_plus_heroku/asset_pipeline.md

   * Precompiling higher-level languages - Sass for CSS, CoffeeScript for JavaScript
   * Concatenating assets - one master .js file and one master .css file which reduces the number of requests a browser makes in order to render our web page
   * Minifying files - removes whitespace, comments, and shortens variable names
+  * Providing a `fingerprint` to compiled assets to support caching

 ---